sergioburdisso/pyss3/README.md

 ```
 ![img](https://raw.githubusercontent.com/sergioburdisso/pyss3/master/docs/_static/plot_evaluations.gif)

 Each dot represents an experiment/evaluation performed using that particular combination of values (s, l, and p).
 Also, dots are painted proportional to how good the performance was using that configuration of the model.
 Researchers can interactively change the evaluation metrics to be used (accuracy, precision, recall, f1, etc.) and plots will update "on the fly".
 Additionally, when the cursor is moved over a data point, useful information is shown (including a "compact" representation of the confusion matrix obtained in that experiment).
-Finally, it is worth mentioning that, before showing the 3D plots, PySS3 creates a single and portable HTML file containing the plots and stores it locally.
-This allows researchers to store, send or upload the plots to another place using this single HTML file (their papers can now link to these types of plots to increase experimentation transparency!).
+Finally, it is worth mentioning that, before showing the 3D plots, PySS3 creates and save a single and portable HTML file in your project folder containing the interactive plots.
+This allows researchers to store, send or upload the plots to another place using this single HTML file (or even provide a link to this file in their own papers, which would be nicer for readers, plus it would increase experimentation transparency).
 For example, we have uploaded two of these files we've obtained for the "Tutorials" section: ["Movie Review Classification"](http://tworld.io/ss3/ss3_model_evaluation[movie_review_3grams].html) and ["Topic Categorization"](http://tworld.io/ss3/ss3_model_evaluation[topics_3grams].html) evaluation plots.

 ## The PySS3 Workflow